cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 Proof-of-Work (PoW), used to achieve BFT, is best described as a cryptographic puzzle solved by a network's node, called miner.
 The puzzle is a task of pre-defined, arbitrary difficulty.
 At the scale of the network, the outcome is akin to a lottery with a single winning node.

 In most cases, the task consists of a search for an unknown, random number (in the jargon, a nonce).
-For it to be a winning nonce, when combined with ordered transactions in a block, the result ought to be a hash value matching pre-defined criteria.
+For it to be a winning nonce, when combined with ordered transactions in a block, the result ought to be a hash value matching a pre-defined criteria.
 Finding the nonce is evidence of considerable effort, or work, invested in the search.
 Each node uses its computing power to be the first to solve the puzzle, winning the right to author the latest block.

 Here, economic incentives come into play: The node that announces a solution first receives a reward.
 This incentivizes participation, investing computing power into solving the task, and helps maintain the network's functioning.

 </HighlightBox>

-With the introduction of Bitcoin, the **development of decentralized applications (dApps)** - applications built on a decentralized network - began.
-In the early days, developing dApps could only be done by **forking the Bitcoin codebase** or **building on it**.
-However, Bitcoin's monolithic codebase and limited, not user-friendly scripting language made dApp development a tedious and complex process for developers.
+With the introduction of Bitcoin, the **development of decentralized applications (DApps)** - applications built on a decentralized network - began.
+In the early days, developing DApps could only be done by **forking the Bitcoin codebase** or **building on it**.
+However, Bitcoin's monolithic codebase and limited, not user-friendly scripting language made DApp development a tedious and complex process for developers.

 <ExpansionPanel title="The Basics of Blockchain">